 Unsaturated fats are used to fuel a baby’s growth and development and are especially important for the development of the brain and nervous system.
 Healthy fats are found in olive oil, peanut oil, canola oil, avocados, and salmon.

 It helps the body’s thyroid gland to make hormones that help with growth and brain development.
-Not getting enough iodine during pregnancy can put Your Baby at risk of a thyroid problem and cognitive delays.
+Not getting enough iodine during pregnancy can put Your Child at risk of a thyroid problem and cognitive delays.
 Use iodized salt in your cooking and eat foods high in iodine, such as seafood and dairy products.

 To prevent iron-deficiency anemia while pregnant or breastfeeding, eat food rich in iron and or take iron supplements.
 If you don’t get enough iron, you may feel tired easily and are more susceptible to infections.
 Good dietary sources of iron include lean meats, fortified cereals, legumes (beans, split peas), and leafy green vegetables.